eslint/eslint/docs/rules/consistent-this.md

 ### Options

-This rule is disabled by default.
 You can configure the designated `this` variable:

 ```js
 "consistent-this": [0, "self"]